ZenexHubScript/Zenex-hub/README.md

 Some scripts are fully custom made

+# Update logs

+0.0.0

+- A lot of scripts will no longer work if they used a loadstring from Zenex hub

++ Added a Warning

++ Added Sunc

++ Added Antirecord

+0.0.1

+- In dev

 # Finished scripts that are gonna be added
-🟢 Sunc

-🟢 AntiRecord

 # Zenex hub 0Features and Zenex hub To-do list